 Generation X is often dubbed the “MTV Generation.”
 Gen X’ers watch more TV than the younger and older generations and are more receptive to media that resembles TV ads.
 They respond to social campaigns that are informative, visual, and easy to digest.

 Generation X places great importance on family values.
-They were a generation with parents of the highest divorce rates, which affected their views on what it means to have a traditional family.
+They were a generation with parents with the highest divorce rates, which affected their views on what it means to have a traditional family.
 Gen X’ers are more likely to respond to companies that focus on family values.

 This group is also the most active on social media, even more so than millennials.
 This is partially due to their increased technological skill over baby boomers.
 You shouldn’t limit yourself to Facebook either—Gen X’ers are also active on Instagram, Pinterest, and LinkedIn among others.

 Millennials/Generation Z: These two generations, which share many of the same characteristics, were those born after 1980.
 Millennials are highly sought-after in most industries, because of their purchasing power and potential for building brand loyalty.
 However, reaching them effectively and keeping their interest proves difficult for many companies.

 Millennials value a company’s social influence, its culture, and its involvement in the community more than most generations.
 Millennials are more thoughtful in their buying decisions, not only because they are interested in the new trends, but because they can afford to be more selective.
 You need to make your company values, culture, and personality shine in order to create a loyal millennial customer.

 A recent study showed that 40 percent of millennials connect with YouTube celebrities and other influencers as much as they do with their friends.
 Millennials connect ideas to people, so launching a campaign with a social media influencer can help you reach this audience.
 But it’s not just YouTube.
 Snapchat is one of the most popular social media platforms for millennials.
 Snapchat allows you to provide compelling content (via the “Stories” feature), yet allows them the freedom to choose when they want to engage with that content.